jlaufersweiler/QuestWorlds/markdown/QuestWorlds.md

 * Provided clarity that consequences of defeat and benefit of victory are optional and the GM should focus on using the prize to narrate the outcome of a contest, only applying mechanical benefits or penalties if they make sense.
 * Specific Ability Bonuses are dropped.
 They were hard for the GM to adjudicate and the same intent is better served by using a stretch on a broad ability when contesting against a PC with a more specific ability.
 * Made it clear that only a PC should use a parting shot, not the resistance.
 * Sequences replace all 'long' contest types.
-Between version 1 and version 2 extended contests switched to scored contests, this approach restores both variants, but changes the name to a sequence generically, factoring out commonality, and to scored and wagerding respectively.
+Between version 1 and version 2 extended contests switched to scored contests, this approach restores both variants, but changes the name to a sequence generically, factoring out commonality, and to scored and wagered respectively.
 Goal is to show contest as the atomic unit within a sequence.
 * Dropped edges and handicaps - we use a resistance not stats, so makes no sense to have edges and handicaps
 * Added Mythic Russia's Plot Edits
 * Simplified how multiple opponents are handled.